rchain-community/Korea-Workshop/phaseTwo.md

 4. Solve all exercises any lesson in rholang tutorial (3 points each lesson) Each lesson contains several programming exercises.
 Complete all the exercises in a single lesson for 3 points each.

-5. Translate any Rholang tutorial lesson (3 points each lesson) Upload the result to GitHub.
+5. Translate any [Learn Rholang By Example](https://github.com/JoshOrndorff/LearnRholangByExample) lesson (3 points each lesson)
+Upload the result to GitHub.

 6. Rholang GCD (3 points)